We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

-If steel stocks are right for you, here's a breakdown of how to get started.
+If steel stocks are right for you, here's a breakdown of how to get started in Australia.

 1. Research stocks

-Before you invest in steel stocks, evaluate the companies that produce steel or use it to make products.
+Before you invest in steel stocks in Australia, evaluate the companies that produce steel or use it to make products.
 Examine their financial statements.
 Take a close look at their assets, liabilities, shareholder equity and other metrics found on their balance sheet.
 You can usually find this on the investor relations section of a company's website.

 You also may want to check whether the company has announced any plans to deal with present challenges such as production issues or dealing with potential trade tariffs.
 In addition, you can also look to see how a company sizes up against its competitors.
 By closely examining these companies, you can get a good sense of what may be a good investment.

 2. Open a brokerage account